 The manuscripts, photographs, University Archives, and rare books collections in Special Collections and University Archives are the collections that make the University of Oregon Library a research library.
 These collections provide the materials for original scholarship and the resources through which the present generation of scholars can train the next in research methodologies and critical thinking.
 These collections, because of their significance, draw faculty, researchers, and talented students to the University, and thus help establish a national reputation for the Library and enhance the prestige of the University.
 They are at the very heart of the University's research and teaching mission.

-For more details about what we collect, please refer to our Collection Development Policy.
+For more details about what we collect, please refer to our Collection Development Policy, or email us.